Jeremy Barnes (musician)

 Jeremy Barnes (born September 18, 1976) is an American musician.
 He plays accordion, percussion and other instruments.
-He has been a member of the bands Neutral Milk Hotel, Beirut, and A Hawk and a Hacksaw, and is a co-creator of the record label L.M.
+He has been a member of the bands Neutral Milk Hotel, Bablicon, Beirut, and A Hawk and a Hacksaw, and is a co-creator of the record label L.M.
 Duplication.
 Influences on his work include music from Eastern Europe, Turkey, and the Caucasus.